Celebrating 10 Years of Magic Moments at woom

 Are you interested in finding out more about the early days or future plans at woom?
 The woom founders and management team are available for interviews.

-woom Co-CEO Paul Fattinger (on the right) on the company's future plans and market position, development potential, internationalization, sustainability and recycling
+woom Co-CEO Paul Fattinger (on the right) on the company's future plans and market position, development potential, internationalisation, sustainability and recycling

 woom Co-CEO Mathias Ihlenfeld (on the left) on products, design, innovation and founding woom USA